Battery Maritime Building: Hotel conversion

 The lease was transferred in 2017 to a group that included Cipriani S.A.
 After Cipriani took over the lease, the number of hotel rooms was reduced and the proposed restaurant was downsized.
 Additional funds were provided in 2018, with Midtown Equities taking a 30 percent stake in the project.
 Thierry Despont was named as architect for the converted structure.
 The conversion included restoring the original detailing, which had mostly been removed over the years, and reconstructing the superstructure, which was badly deteriorated.
 Two stories were also added to the building.

 The event space, Cipriani South Street, hosted its first event in November 2019.
 When Cipriani took over the lease, the hotel was scheduled to be completed in mid-2020.
 The hotel's opening was subsequently delayed to 2021 due to the COVID-19 pandemic in New York City, opening as Casa Cipriani in August 2021 with 47 suites.
 The 2021 edition of the Independent Art Fair was also hosted in the Battery Maritime Building in late 2021.
 The project was officially finished in December 2021.
 The same year, as part of the Lower Manhattan Coastal Resiliency project, city officials proposed constructing a new terminal for Governors Island ferries and demolishing the Battery Maritime Building's ferry slips.
 Cipriani refinanced the hotel with a $100 million loan from Acore Capital in May 2022.

 Services

 Throughout the year, public ferry service to Governors Island operates out of slip 7.
 The ferries are operated by the Trust for Governors Island.
-Ferry service runs seven days a week every half hour.
-The ferries travel to Soissons Landing on the north side of the island, covering the distance between the destinations in about 7 minutes.
+Ferries run half-hourly every day of the week.
+The ferries travel to Soissons Landing on the north side of the island, covering the distance between the destinations in about seven minutes.

-NY Waterway also operates rush-hour commuter service to Port Liberté, Jersey City, out of slip 5.
-Other NY Waterway services operate out of Pier 11/Wall Street.
-Since August 2020, SeaStreak has also operated ferries from slip 5, having relocated from Pier 11/Wall Street.
+In August 2020, SeaStreak operated ferries from slip 5, having relocated from Pier 11/Wall Street due to dredging near Pier 11.
+As of May 2022, SeaStreak ferries had been relocated to Pier 11 to accommodate construction at the Battery Maritime Building.
+As of October 11, 2025, Seastreak is expected to return to slip 5 to accommodate Pier 11's construction and help alleviate passenger congestion.